 With that calm and kind personality, the Great Pyrenees makes a great parent to their designer puppies.
 Let’s look at the 25 most popular of the Pyr mixes.

-1. Akbashnees – The Akbash Shepherd and Great Pyrenees mix
+1. Akbash Shepherd & Great Pyrenees mix (AKA Akbashnees)

 All who purchase this hybrid need to get busy training because the Akbashnees is a headstrong pup.
 They are protective, fiercely independent, and love to work.